Pinjara Khubsurti Ka: Plot

 Mayura Dubey, an aspiring doctor hates how people only like her beauty and not her skills or accomplishments.
 Omkar Shukla, the king of marble business industry wishes to marry her, and pressures her family to coerce her.
 They marry.
 Mayura befriends his brother Piyush.
 Later, Omkar scars her face with marble and kills Piyush.
 Mayura wants revenge.
 Omkar chooses Aishwarya over her.
 Aishwarya kidnaps Omkar and escapes.
 Mayura and Omkar are left hanging on from a tree by the cliff after she rescues Omkar from the car's trunk.

 Omkar realizes Mayura's love for him and expresses his gratitude towards her.
 She falls off the cliff and is presumed dead.
 Distraught, Omkar realizes his mistakes, reforms and accepts his love for Mayura.
 She is alive but loses her memory.

 Six months later, Omkar searches for Mayura and meets Dr. Neel who saved and loves her.
 Omkar finds Mayura, and her father Akhilesh begs Neel to marry her.
 Neel kidnaps Mayura and coerces her to marry his brother, Kundan.
 Omkar is revealed to be the groom and marries Mayura.
 Neel shoots him, but Omkar survives.

 Mayura is pregnant and eventually delivers a girl named Tara.
 Omkar keeps her away from Mayura because Guru Maa tells him her scar is a bad omen for the baby.
 Omkar forces Mayura to have plastic surgery.
 She fakes her surgery, and Omkar kicks Mayura out and forbids her from seeing her daughter.

-Five years later, Mayura suffers from schizophrenia and celebrates Tara's 5th birthday while hallucinating about her and Omkar.
+Five years later, Mayura has schizophrenia and celebrates Tara's 5th birthday while hallucinating about her and Omkar.
 Tara faints during the celebration.
 While Omkar tends to her needs, Tara sneaks out to play with the other kids.
 Mayura notices Tara helplessly standing in middle of road and rushes to save her.
 When Omkar unleashes his wrath upon the doctor, Tara is terrified and escapes.
 Mayura chases her and they are trapped inside a pipe tunnel while escaping heavy winds.
 Mayura soon learns that Tara is her daughter.
 Having been forced to stay away from her daughter for five years, Mayura resolves to get her daughter back.